MahApps/mahapps.com/input/docs/helper/textboxhelper.md

 Clearing does more than empty the control: it pushes the empty value back through the binding, so a bound view model sees it.

 `ButtonCommand` turns the same button into one of your own — a search box that searches, for instance.
 Set both and the click runs the command *and* clears the box.

+`ClearTextButtonFollowsFocus` asks for the rule a UWP box follows: the delete button is there while the caret is in the control and something is written in it, and gone the rest of the time.
+The Windows 10 and the WinUI text boxes draw that rule in their own templates; the three pickers share one template across the sets, so the [Win10](../stylevariants/win10) and [WinUI](../stylevariants/winui) picker styles ask for it with this flag.
+A button carrying a `ButtonCommand` of your own is not the delete button and stays where it is either way.

 :::{.alert .alert-info}
 Which flag makes the button appear depends on the style.
 The plain text box and password box templates gate it on `ClearTextButton`; the `.Button` variants of those styles gate it on `TextButton`, which the style sets for you.
 If a `ButtonCommand` never fires, that is usually why.